Adolsik/file-organizer/README.md

 - Click button 'Config'
 - The config file will open up.
 Now you can rename folders or add your own extensions at the end of the file.
 ![config](https://github.com/Adolsik/File-Organizer/assets/75134645/7a9b20e3-51f4-4b5c-9ad7-fde91c95e5fb)
-- Add extensions like this: `.xyz XYZ`
+- Add extensions like this: `.xyz: XYZ`
 - Save the config file and you are ready to go!

 # Default config: